Undergraduate

 Why Study History?

 History provides one of the most wide-ranging and varied courses of study.
 You can select topics ranging from Early Modern Britain to American Slavery to Twentieth-Century China.
 Methods for studying history include everything from reading novels to using economic models.
-This area of studies is therefore one of the best foundations for a broad liberal education.
-Our major and minor encourage students to study a range of different areas and periods while providing plenty of opportunities to pursue specialized interest and individual research.
+This area of study is therefore one of the best foundations for a broad liberal education.
+Our major and minor encourage students to study a range of areas and periods while providing plenty of opportunities to pursue specialized interest and individual research.

-The study of history is one of the best ways of acquiring fundamental intellectual skills.
+The study of history is one of the best ways to acquire fundamental intellectual skills.
 In your classes you will discuss questions such as: Why did a revolution happen in this country rather than another one?
 Why were women denied the vote for so long?
 How did people understand death in the Middle Ages?
 Answering such questions, whether in class or in papers and examinations trains you to do research, to organize information into an argument, and to present your conclusions in a clear and logical fashion.

 Who Studies History?